Skip to main content

 With innovation in orthodontics coming from both start-ups and established companies, there is not a one-size fits all approach to supporting innovation.
 One path is supporting Industry Entrepreneurs, including AAO members, with opportunities to build awareness for their initiatives and in some cases provide financial awards.
 Current opportunities include:

-1. Ortho Innovator Award – Now in its third year, the Ortho Innovator Award recognizes outstanding innovation in the field of orthodontics among members and industry partners.
+1. Ortho Innovator Award – The Ortho Innovator Award recognizes outstanding innovation in the field of orthodontics among members and industry partners.
 Applications are judged by AAO’s Committee on Technology with the winner announced at Annual Session.

 • Ortho Innovator Winners: